maribernardes/ZFrameRegistration-3DSlicer/README.md

 ### Usage:
 #### With 3D slicer main window.
 1. After install the extension, the user need to switch to the module `ZFrameRegistrationWithROI`.
+2. Select the desired zFrame model from the list.
+The module provides two zFrame model options:
+* original (vertical) version
+* modified (horizontal) version

-2. Load a nrrd file into 3D Slicer by clicking the Slicer `Add Data` button.
+3. Load a nrrd file into 3D Slicer by clicking the Slicer `Add Data` button.
 ![Alt text](Screenshots/AddData.png?raw=true "Add Data")

-3. Choose the volume in the `Zframe template volume` selector.
+4. Choose the volume in the `Zframe template volume` selector.
 ![Alt text](Screenshots/SelectVolume.png?raw=true "Select Volume")

-4. The ROI definition will be automatically triggered if the volume is selected or changed, user needs to define ROI by clicking two points in the slice widget.
+5. The ROI definition will be automatically triggered if the volume is selected or changed, user needs to define ROI by clicking two points in the slice widget.
 ![Alt text](Screenshots/DefineROI.png?raw=true "Define ROI")

-5. Press the run algorithm button, the registration will be performed and the zframe model will be shown both in the slice widgets and the 3D view widget.
+6. Press the run algorithm button, the registration will be performed and the zframe model will be shown both in the slice widgets and the 3D view widget.
 ![Alt text](Screenshots/RunAlgorithm.png?raw=true "Run Algorithm")

-6. If the result is not good, click the "Reset" button or user the manual start/end indexes.
+7. If the result is not good, click the "Reset" button or user the manual start/end indexes.
 If the "Reset" button is clicked, the user will be prompt to do the ROI definition as in step 3.
    Afterwards, press the run algorithm button again.
 ![Alt text](Screenshots/Retry.png?raw=true "Retry") ![Alt text](Screenshots/RetryManualIndexes.png?raw=true "RetryManualIndexes")

-7. When the result looks good, the zframe will align very well with the fiducial artifacts on the slice widgets and the 3D view window.
+8. When the result looks good, the zframe will align very well with the fiducial artifacts on the slice widgets and the 3D view window.
 ![Alt text](Screenshots/Validation.png?raw=true "Validation")

 #### Slicelet mode